It is recommended to use pip or conda for installation. Please make sure the latest version is installed, as PyOD is updated frequently:

 Optional Dependencies (see details below):

-keras (optional, required for AutoEncoder)
+keras (optional, required for AutoEncoder, and other deep learning models)

 matplotlib (optional, required for running examples)